 The 2nd miracle is found in 1:7.

-And they said to one another, “Come, let us cast lots, that we may know on whose account this evil has come upon us.”
-So they cast lots, and the lot fell on Jonah.
-(Jonah 1:7 ESV)
+7 Each man said to his mate, “Come, let us cast lots so we may learn on whose account this calamity has struck us.”
+So they cast lots and the lot fell on Jonah.
+Jonah 1:7 (NASB)

 The lot falling on Jonah was God’s intervention into these events to accomplish His will.